Yalton/Whisper_API/README.md

 The application's behavior can be customized using environment variables.
 When running with Docker, these can be set in the `docker-compose.yml` file under the `environment` section.
 Here are the variables you can configure:

+- `AUTH_TOKEN`: Token used for Authenticating to the API, make it whatever you want
 - `WHISPER_MODEL_SIZE`: The model size of the Whisper model to use (e.g., `tiny`, `base`, `small`, `medium`, `large`, `large-v2`).
 - `COMPUTE_DEVICE`: Set to `cuda` to use GPU acceleration, or `cpu` for CPU processing.
 - `NVIDIA_VISIBLE_DEVICES`: Specifies which GPUs to use (e.g., `all`, `0`, `1`).